Getting Started¶

 jwt_service = JWTService(redis, secret_key="1234")

-The JWT authentication algorithm is automatically determined based on the secret_key
+The JWT authentication algorithm is automatically determined based on the secret_key.

-You can also easily generate a secret_key
+You can also easily generate a secret_key using the webtool.utils module:

 from webtool.utils import make_ed_key